2020 Chinese census: Background

 In October 2015, China scrapped the one-child policy in the hope of boosting the number of births.
 In 2016, China set a target of increasing its population to about 1.42 billion by 2020, from 1.34 billion in 2010.

 After the relaxation of the one-child policy, 17.9 million babies were born in 2016, an increase of 1.3 million over the previous year, but only half of what was expected.
 In 2017, the birth rate fell to 17.2 million, far below the official forecast of more than 20 million.
 It is possible that the Chinese government will further relax its fertility policy in the future.

-On November 2, 2020, Chinese Communist Party general secretary Xi Jinping answered census workers' questions in Beijing.
+On November 2, 2020, general secretary Xi Jinping answered census workers' questions in Beijing.

 The 2020 census showed that the gender ratio of mainland China has improved, with the male-to-female ratio reaching a new record low of 105.07.
 This is the most balanced gender ration since the People's Republic of China began conducting censuses in 1953.

 Revisions

 On April 27, 2021, the Financial Times reported that according to some sources who know the data of the seventh census, Chinese population in 2020 did not meet 1.4 billion.
-Chinese state media say that Chinese mainland population in 2019 was 1.40005 billion.
+Chinese state media say that mainland Chinese population in 2019 was 1.40005 billion.
 If true, this would indicate the first population decline since the Great Leap Forward.

 On April 28, 2021, Bloomberg News, quoting the Chinese state media outlet the Global Times, reported that it is unlikely there would be a drop in the total population in the 2020 census, citing a comment by Lu Jiehua, a professor at Peking University.
 Still, it was reported that China's population may peak in 2022, which is much earlier than previously estimated.

 In May 2021, the National Bureau of Statistics of China released a report revising the data for the previous 10 years before the 2020 census.
 They announced that there were about 10 million more births between 2011 and 2019 than previously thought.
 That means there were actually more births before Beijing ended one-child policy in 2016.